GuguMarcia04/pine-city-zoo/README.md

 ## About Me

-Hi, I’m **Gugu Nkosi** — an experienced admin and data capture professional with a growing passion for tech.
+Hi, I’m Gugu Nkosi— an experienced admin and data capture professional with a growing passion for tech.
-I hold a **certificate in Full Stack Development** and I’m expanding my skills in web development, coding, and automation.
+I hold a certificate in Full Stack Development and I’m expanding my skills in web development, coding, and automation.

 ---